l0x539/usb-reverse/README.md

 kali@kali:~/Documents/tools/github-proj/usb-reverse$ ls
 arduino_qwerty.c  exploits  listen-usb.py  README.md
 ```
-Next thing to do is compile the Arduino c file in the Arduino IDE mentioned earlier, im not gonna go through that cause there's a plenty of tutorials out there to compile an Arduino c code and upload, so just google that, and ill leave a video explaining that later on.
+Next thing to do is compile the Arduino c file in the Arduino IDE mentioned earlier, im not gonna go through that cause there's a plenty of tutorials out there to compile an Arduino c code and upload, so just google that, or check this videos playlist [Arduino Workshop - Chapter One - Hello World Example](https://www.youtube.com/watch?v=Bz_s3D96C5c&list=PLPK2l9Knytg5s2dk8V09thBmNl2g5pRSr&index=8).

 Now once you plug in the Arduino on the usb port, you will be connected to the tool